learning1234embed/Neuro.ZERO/README.md

 **--mode**: Which command the Neuro.ZERO performs.
 The examples exports (--mode=e) the architecture and parameters of the network.
 **--network**: Which network to export.
 The example exports the baseline network (--network=baseline).

-6. Export the network architecture and parameters of the extended network for MSP430FRXXXX binary generation.
+Step 6.
+Export the network architecture and parameters of the extended network for MSP430FRXXXX binary generation.
 ```sh
 $ python NeuroZERO.py --mode=e --network=extended
 [] Load NeuroZERO